ibm-cloud-docs/containers/cs_troubleshoot_storage.md

     </tr>
     <tr>
   <td><code>Failed to place storage order with the storage provider</code></br></br><code>Storage with the order ID 12345 could not be created after retrying for xx seconds. </code></br></br><code>Failed to do subnet authorizations for the storage 12345.</code><code>Storage 12345 has ongoing active transactions and could not be completed after retrying for xx seconds.</code></td>
-  <td>The storage size, IOPS, and storage type might be incompatible with the storage class that you chose, or the {{site.data.keyword.Bluemix_notm}} infrastructure API endpoint is currently unavailable. </td>
+  <td>The storage size, IOPS, and storage type might be incompatible with the storage class that you chose, or the {{site.data.keyword.cloud_notm}} infrastructure API endpoint is currently unavailable. </td>
   <td>Review [Deciding on the file storage configuration](/docs/containers?topic=containers-file_storage#file_predefined_storageclass) and [Deciding on the block storage configuration](/docs/containers?topic=containers-block_storage#block_predefined_storageclass) to find supported storage sizes and IOPS for the storage class and storage type that you want to use.
 Then, delete the PVC and recreate the PVC. </td>
   </tr>
   <tr>